 Kokako Callaeas cinerea disperse the seeds of the same trees as tui with the exception of karaka.
 Kokako also disperse another three, taraire, mangeao, hinau and nikau, however, they are a less effective seed disperser because of their very limited range.

-Tui are the second-most important seed disperser to kereru Hemiphaga novaeseelandiae, which disperses the seeds of 15 large tree species, including the same fruits as tui.
+Tui are the second-most important seed disperser to New Zealand pigeon, which distributes the seeds of 15 large tree species, including the same fruits as tui.

 Buller WL, A History of the birds of New Zealand, Sir Walter Lawry Buller, London 1888, The New Zealand Electronic Text Centre (Creative Commons Attribution-Share Alike 3.0 New Zealand Licence).